 He cursed, the sound unfamiliar to her ears as Aiden rarely ever spoke like that.
 “We were tricked.”

 The TV on the far end clicked on, startling everyone in the room.
-On the screen was her brother Dominic, several armed men, and her former best friend.
+On the screen was her brother Dominic, several armed men, her former best friend and Abdul.
 What captured all of their attention, however, was the menacing apparatus behind them.

 The tall, obsidian upright frame held a weighted and angled sharp silver blade.